grantjenks/python-pattern-matching/docs/macro.rst

 This has the benefit of sounding better: "if match expression with True ...".
 But ``if`` statements don't support the ``as`` syntax.
-So if you put something complex inside the ``match`` parens, you can't bind it to a name.
+So if you put something complex inside the ``match`` parenthenses then you can't bind it to a name.
 You might instead bind it to a name on the nested ``with`` statements but I'm doing all this to save keystrokes so that works against the goal.

 Now, regarding the ``quote`` function call (that is not really a function call at all).
 You can only put the name of a variable within that call and if you do